AceBeaker2/QuackertonWebsite/index.md

 Simply mark the channel as nsfw to turn the filter off

 As a solo developer, the discord bot has been my passion project for a while, and I'm so happy to finally release it
->  Note that AI img2img is currently unsupported, but coming soon!
+>  Note that AI img2img is now fully supported with /riff - so go wild!

 |        | Midjourney        | BlueWillow | QuackertonAI |